 ‘It begins with a horrifying killing and then starts to get bloody!’

-The Boogey Man – or The Boogeyman on promotional material – and The Bogey Man in the UK – is a 1980 American supernatural slasher feature film written, produced and directed by Ulli Lommel.
-It stars his wife Suzanna Love, Nicholas Love, Ron James and horror veteran John Carradine.
+The Boogey Man – or The Boogeyman on promotional material – and The Bogey Man in the UK – is a 1980 American supernatural slasher horror film written, produced and directed by Ulli Lommel.
+The movie stars his wife Suzanna Love, Nicholas Love, Ron James and horror veteran John Carradine.

 The excellent synth score is by Tim Krog.